cncf/tag-contributor-strategy/website/content/maintainers/community/contributor-growth-framework/open-source-roadmaps.md

 # Understanding Roadmaps in Open Source Projects

 A roadmap in an open source project is a strategic plan that outlines the project's vision, goals, and major milestones over a specific period.
 It serves as a navigational guide for project contributors, developers, and stakeholders, helping them understand the project's trajectory and how their efforts align with the larger objectives.
 Roadmaps come in various forms, tailored to meet the unique needs of different open source projects.
+It's important to note that multiple kinds of roadmaps may be in use with in a single project to address various needs, ensuring flexibility and adaptability within the community.
 Understanding the types and components of roadmaps is essential for effective project management and successful collaboration within the community.

 # Types of Roadmaps